Fistein/odin-recipes/README.md

 # odin-recipes
 Organize the tags.
-Be familiar with nesting tags.
+Be familiar with nesting tag.
 Able to correct some bugs.
 Write the needed tags without documents to copy.